dotnet/interactive/docs/README.md

 * [Create and run .NET notebooks on your machine](NotebookswithJupyter.md).
 * [Share .NET notebooks online using Binder](CreateBinder.md).

-## REPLs
+### REPLs

-.NET Interactive can be used as the execution engine for REPLs.
-For an example using a CLI, see [.NET REPL](https://github.com/jonsequitur/dotnet-repl).
+.NET Interactive can be used as the execution engine for REPLs as well.
+The experimental [.NET REPL](https://github.com/jonsequitur/dotnet-repl) is one example of a command line REPL built on .NET Interactive.
 In addition, .NET REPL can actually be used to set up automation for your Polyglot Notebooks.

 ## Acknowledgements

 The multi-language experience of .NET Interactive is truly a collaborative effort amongst other groups at Microsoft.
 We'd like to thank the following teams for contributing their time and expertise to helping light up functionality for other languages.

-- **PowerShell Team:** PowerShell
+- **PowerShell Team:** PowerShell support
-- **Azure Data/SQL Team:** SQL, KQL
+- **Azure Data Team:** SQL and KQL support

 ## Other